rvkr967/Frontend-Tools/README.md

 ## ReactJS
 - [SWR](https://swr.vercel.app/) - React Hooks for Data Fetching — (Free)
-- [Bit](https://bit.dev/) - Bit is the simplest way to build composable software - (Free)
-- [React Window](https://react-window.vercel.app/) - React window works by only rendering part of a large dataset - (Free)
+- [React Window](https://react-window.vercel.app/) - React window works by only rendering part of a large dataset by virtualizing data - (Free)
 - [Loadable Components](https://loadable-components.com/) - Split your react app into smaller chunks, loading them when needed - (Free)
 - [Vite](https://vitejs.dev/) - Setting up a new React project with Vite is incredibly fast and simple - (Free)
-- [Zustand](https://zustand-demo.pmnd.rs/) - A small, fast, and scalable bearbones state management solution - (Free)
 - [React Helmet](https://github.com/nfl/react-helmet) - React component to manage all of your changes to the document head - (Free)
-- [Next.js](https://nextjs.org/) - The React Framework for the Web which simplifies the development process - (Free)

 ## Testing
 - [Testing Library](https://testing-library.com/) - Simple and complete testing utilities that encourage good testing practices - (Free)

+## UIComponents
+- [Bit](https://bit.dev/) - Bit is the simplest way to build composable software - (Free)